SaschaFitzner/sascha.fitzner.io/Readme.md

 ## License

 My blog content is subject to the creative commons licence [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).
-Note the licence from Hugo and the hugo theme even.
+Note the licences from Hugo and the hugo theme even.